Step One: Letter of Inquiry

 What do I do if I have a question about your procecss or funding guidelines?

-If you have a question that is not answered above, please contact Kathleen McCarthy, our Grants and Information Technology Manager, at 410-235-7068.
+If you have a question that is not answered above, please contact Jessica Feldt, our Grants & Database Administrator, at 410-235-7068 x130.